Michael Fincke: Education

-Career
+Military career

 Immediately after graduating from MIT in 1989, Fincke attended a summer exchange program with the Moscow Aviation Institute in the former Soviet Union, now Russia, where he studied Cosmonautics.
 After graduation from Stanford University in 1990, Fincke entered the United States Air Force where he was assigned to the Air Force Space and Missiles Systems Center, Los Angeles Air Force Base in California.
-There he served as a Space Systems Engineer and a Space Test Engineer.
+There, he served as a Space Systems Engineer and a Space Test Engineer.
 In 1994, upon completion of the U.S. Air Force Test Pilot School, Edwards Air Force Base in California, Fincke joined the 39th Flight Test Squadron, Eglin Air Force Base in Florida, where he served as a flight test engineer working on a variety of flight test programs, flying the F-16 and F-15 aircraft.
 In January 1996, he reported to the Gifu Test Center, Gifu Air Base in Japan, where he was the United States flight test liaison to the Japanese/United States XF-2 fighter program.
-By 2005, Fincke had accumulated over 800 flight hours in more than 30 different varieties of aircraft and held the rank of colonel.
-Fincke belongs to the Geological Society of America and the British Interplanetary Society.
+By 2024, Fincke had accumulated over 2000 flight hours in more than 30 different varieties of aircraft and held the rank of colonel.
+Fincke belongs to the Association of Space Explorers and The Explorers Club.

 NASA career

 Fincke was selected by NASA in April 1996 to be an astronaut.
 He reported to the Johnson Space Center in August 1996.
 Having completed two years of training and evaluation, he was assigned technical duties in the Astronaut Office Station Operations Branch serving as an International Space Station spacecraft communicator (ISS CAPCOM), a member of the Crew Test Support Team in Russia and as the ISS crew procedures team lead.

 In July 1999, Fincke was assigned as backup crewmember for the International Space Station Expedition 4 crew.
-Additionally he served as a backup for the ISS Expedition 6 crew and is qualified to fly as a left-seat flight engineer (co-pilot) on the Russian Soyuz spacecraft.
+Additionally, he served as a backup for the ISS Expedition 6 crew and was qualified to fly as a left-seat flight engineer (co-pilot) on the Russian Soyuz spacecraft.

 He was the commander of the second NASA Extreme Environment Mission Operations (NEEMO 2) mission, living and working underwater for 7 days in May 2002.

-In 2013, Fincke served as cavenaut into the ESA CAVES training in Sardinia, alongside Soichi Noguchi, Andreas Mogensen, Nikolai Tikhonov, Andrew Feustel and David Saint-Jacques.
+In 2013, Fincke served as cavenaut into the ESA CAVES training in Sardinia, alongside Soichi Noguchi, Andreas Mogensen, Nikolai Tikhonov, Andrew Feustel, and David Saint-Jacques.